 Smart sensors, the nucleus of IoT, allow users to monitor people, processes, and systems from anywhere in the world.
 For manufacturers seeking a better understanding of their supply chain, using the IoT makes a lot of sense.
 Sensors provide more accurate delivery estimates and real-time changes in inventory.
 This added visibility detects if shipments have been tampered with and mitigates damage risk.
 End-to-end data can be used to assess weaknesses, identify opportunities, and establish a more efficient supply chain.

-How to use the Internet of Things
+How to Use the Internet of Things

-Data-driven devices give companies insight to processes and operations like never before.
+Data-driven devices give companies insight into processes and operations like never before.
 IoT allows users to extract enormous data sets and summarize them into actionable analytics.
 There are four distinct types of data analytics:

-- Descriptive Analytics – What happened
+- Descriptive analytics – What happened

-- Diagnostic Analytics – Why it happened
+- Diagnostic analytics – Why it happened

-- Predictive Analytics – What might happen in the future
+- Predictive analytics – What might happen in the future

-- Prescriptive Analytics – What to do about what is happening
+- Prescriptive analytics – What to do about what is happening

 Companies use IoT data to lower maintenance costs, predict equipment failures, and improve business operations.
 B2C companies can better understand their target market by analyzing data collected from IoT devices used by their customers.

 The Industrial Internet of Things (IIoT) allows manufacturing and energy companies to leverage big data to drive future action and business strategy.
 The IIoT is essentially the point where traditional information technology (IT) and operational technology (OT) come together.
 IIoT applications use smart sensors to track inventory (as supply chain managers do) and gather data on condition-based predictive maintenance.
-IIoT will have a significant effect on how Operational Excellence is defined and achieved in the next decade.
+IIoT will have a significant effect on how operational excellence is defined and achieved in the next decade.

 Implementing the Internet of Things